kwaldenphd/text-manipulation-r/README.md

 library(stringr)
 ```

-`stringr` is part of what is known as "the Tidyverse," in the RStudio user community.
+3. `stringr` is part of what is known as "the Tidyverse," in the RStudio user community.

-According to https://www.tidyverse.org/, "the tidyverse is an opinionated collection of R packages designed for data science.
+4. According to https://www.tidyverse.org/, "the tidyverse is an opinionated collection of R packages designed for data science.
 All packages share an underlying design philosophy, grammar, and data structures."

-To install and load all packages that are part of the tidyverse core, you can install the parent tidyverse package.
+5. To install and load all packages that are part of the tidyverse core, you can install the parent `tidyverse` package.

 ```R
 install.package("tidyverse")
 library(tidyverse)
 ```

-As of December 2020, the tidyverse core incldues the following packages: ggplot2, dplyr, tidyr, readr, purrr, tibble, stringr, forcats.
+6. As of December 2020, the tidyverse core incldues the following packages: ggplot2, dplyr, tidyr, readr, purrr, tibble, stringr, forcats.

-# Basic `stringr` syntax
+# Basic `stringr` Syntax

-`stringr` functions start with `str_` and take a vector of strings as the first argument.
+7. `stringr` functions start with `str_` and take a vector of strings as the first argument.

-The `stringr` commands we'll be working with in this lab include:
+8. The `stringr` commands we'll be working with in this lab include:

 Command | Description
 --- | ---